Antolin1/antolin1.github.io/_publications/mar-models.md

 citation:
 ---

-The availability of shared software models provides opportunities for reusing, adapting and learning from them.
+**Abstract:** The availability of shared software models provides opportunities for reusing, adapting and learning from them.
 Public models are typically stored in a variety of locations, including model repositories, regular source code repositories, web pages, etc. To profit from them developers need effective search mechanisms to locate